shadan1212/bookory/README.md

-# 📚 Bookory - Online Bookstore App
+# 📚 Bookory - Online Bookstore WebApp

 Bookory is a full-stack Online Bookstore built with the MERN stack.
 It allows users to browse, search, and buy books, while admins can add and manage the inventory.